OHI-Science/global_food_pressures/aquaculture/marine/crustaceans/crustacean_ghg/README.md

 # crustacean_ghg

 Calculate the ghg emissions of crustacean farming.
 We used [Parker *et al.* 2020](http://seafoodco2.dal.ca/)'s data to extract ghg emissions associated with live weight of crustacean from crustacean farming (we had to use the shrimp estimates for crustaceans, since there were no marine crustacean estimates).
-One factor that we considered adding was aquatic N<sub>2</sub>O emissions as discussed in [Hu *et al*., 2012](https://pubs.acs.org/doi/full/10.1021/es300110x) and [MacLoid *et al*., 2019](http://www.fao.org/3/ca7130en/ca7130en.pdf).
+One factor that we considered adding was aquatic N<sub>2</sub>O emissions as discussed in [Hu *et al*., 2012](https://pubs.acs.org/doi/full/10.1021/es300110x) and [MacLeod *et al*., 2019](http://www.fao.org/3/ca7130en/ca7130en.pdf).

 ## Scripts
 |File Name|Description|Output|